Skip to main content

 OPEN AREA continues in Salon

-16:10 Spotlight sessions
+16:10 Spotlight Sessions

-Implementing and Scaling Urban Solutions: From pilot to practice to Impact
+Implementing and Scaling Urban Solutions: From Pilot to Practice to Impact

 This session put the spotlight on the cities' transition journey, how solutions developed through DUT-funded projects could move towards implementation and potential scaling, and how this process is supported by EU Mission initiatives.
 City cases share hands-on experiences, lessons learned, challenges and success factors.
+The session is held in collaboration with CapaCITIES

 Room: Salles des arches